drfranknlee/udc-for-image-analytics/README.md

 ### Step 3: Set up Tag-import Policy in Spectrum Discover

-Log into the Spectrum Discover server
+SSH log into the Spectrum Discover server.
+If you cannot gain SSH access to the server, you can still create the policy by using the Spectrum Discover RESTful API after obtaining the token.
+Please consult the [Spectrum Discover Documentation](https://www.ibm.com/docs/en/spectrum-discover)

 Create the policy json file as following